fnplus/join-fnplus-with-a-pr/README.md

 The community is open to everyone with a demonstrated interest in collaborating on best practices.

 We’re starting with a small, but growing, group of contributors to ensure a good experience.
-If you’d like to join, let us know, and we’ll review it as we add more members. :rocket:
+If you’d like to join, let us know, and we’ll review it as we add more members.

+One possible way is to tell us through an issue here.
+Contributing to one of our missions is the best way to express your interest.
+You may, also, email us or get in touch at Slack.
+The list is endless. 🚀

 # Contact